DeepVol: Volatility Forecasting from High-Frequency Data with Dilated Causal Convolutions

 \subsection{Generalisation and Transfer Learning Analysis}

-Previous experiments used all NASDAQ-100 tickers during training and testing, preserving a portion of the dataset's dates for the out-of-sample forecast.
+Previous experiments used all NASDAQ-100 tickers during training, validation, and testing, preserving a portion of the dataset's dates for the out-of-sample forecast.
 In this section, in addition, we split the dataset into two folds in the cross-section.
-During training, just half of the tickers are used, while the other half is utilised for testing.
-For training purposes, we use the first four months of data corresponding to the first half of tickers, that is, from September 30, 2019, through January 30, 2020.
+During training and validation, just half of the tickers are used, while the other half is utilised for testing.
+For training purposes, we use the first four months of data corresponding to the first half of tickers, that is, from September 30, 2019, through January 31, 2020.
+Further, we keep the last of these months, that is, January 01 to January 31, 2020, as validation set for hyperparameters selection.
 The model is later tested on the remainder tickers, using data from February 01, 2020, through September 30, 2021.
 This set-up allows us to evaluate the quality of the models' forecasts during the volatility shocks provoked by the COVID-19 crisis, which started in February, 2020.
-This scenario allows us to evaluate our model's generalisation capabilities, predicting the day-ahead volatility for tickers that were not previously available.
-As done in Section \ref{subsec:outofsample}, a 5-minutes sampling frequency and a receptive field of one day are used.
-The results of this out-of-sample-stocks forecast study are collected in Table \ref{table:out_of_sample}.
-In these conditions, DeepVol still report the best MAE, RMSE, and SMAPE results, while the HEAVY model reports a better QLIKE than the rest of the evaluated methods.
-Concerning the MeadAE, DeepVol reports the best results, immediately followed by the martingale process, which still outperforms the rest of the baseline models.
-These results, which are similar to the obtained in the out-of-sample forecast study of Section \ref{subsec:outofsample}, confirm that DeepVol still shows a conservative behaviour in this new forecast scenario, proving its generalisation capabilities to transfer learning from training to test, learning global features of the data that allow the model to perform well on out-of-distribution data.
-As in Section \ref{subsec:outofsample}, Table \ref{table:improvement_generalisation} reports the improvement/degradation for each evaluated method with respect to a basic martingale process and the HEAVY model on the test set tickers.
+In this scenario, we can evaluate our model's generalisation capabilities, predicting the day-ahead volatility for tickers that were not previously available.
+As done in Section \ref{subsec:nasdaq}, a 5-minutes sampling frequency and a receptive field of one day are used after validating their values analogously to Section \ref{subsec:cr}.
+The results of this out-of-sample-stocks forecast study are collected in Table \ref{table:out_of_sample}. \\